rebeccapul/WITSOC-X-UCIEEE-workshop/README.md

 Go to the Terminal and type `git clone {link you cloned}`

-A folder should be created called `git-workshop`.
+A folder should be created called `WITSOC-X-UCIEEE-workshop`.

 ### Step Three: Create a new document
 Create a document, call it anything you want - ideally something unique so there are no double ups!